WHYAMERICASUCKS.COM

 Congress.gov says the House passed H.J.Res.
 140 on January 21, 2026 by a vote of 214 to 208, and the resolution was received in the Senate on January 26, 2026.
 As of March 31, 2026, the official status still shows it as having passed the House and been sent to the Senate.

-That is the current pressure point: a public-land order created through a formal review is being targeted through a fast congressional rollback vehicle.
+A public-land order created through formal review is now being targeted through a faster rollback vehicle in Congress.

 Twin Metals says its project would bring more than 750 direct full-time jobs and 1,500 spinoff jobs to northeast Minnesota.
 The same company says it is a wholly owned subsidiary of Antofagasta PLC and that the proposed mine would sit about nine miles southeast of Ely.